The End of B2B Selling As We Know It

 In times past, Business to Business (B2B) Sellers relied almost entirely on their sales teams to generate revenue.
 Marketing was primarily for branding, as few Sellers understood how Marketing could be used in other ways to grow their businesses.
+Today, B2B selling has changed drastically.

 The bigger the sales organization, the faster the company grew—or so everyone thought.
 Cost of sales were expected to fall within the range of 20% to 40%; no one really seemed to know how much it should be.